Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Fabrication Methods

-Many different devices, starting from single Josephson Junction to DC SQUIDs and more complicated Nb devices have been fabricated and measured and have demonstrated very high reproducibility as expected for this technology~\cite{SEEQC2024} .
-A total of around ten devices with no spread have been measured at temperatures between 4.2 K to 8 K; two of them seem to be not responding to both Voltage Current and Voltage Flux measurement when studied.
 The data of most all the others devices demonstrates high reproducibility and are discussed either in the main document or in these Appendices.
 Hence, approximatively 80 $\%$ of the devices used for this study are operating correctly (while the others are simply not operating at all).
 Conventional ultra-low noise setup is used to measure Voltage-Current and Voltage-Magnetic Flux curves.
-Many devices of different geometries have been successfully measured, in this work we are focusing on the ones that have used the bare loop configuration.
+Many devices of different geometries have been successfully measured, although in this work we are focusing on the ones that have used the bare loop configuration.